BurakEnsarH/Burak_Picker3DV1.0/README.md

 # Burak_Picker3DV1.0
-Game Engine 2 Lesson Picker 3D Project
+This project created for Game Engine 2 Lesson in university.
+A Picker 3D clone.
+Still in progress.